syncfusion-content/xamarin-docs/Xamarin/SfSchedule/getting-started.md

 >**Note:**
-For compiling the UWP project in Xamarin Forms, referring the Schedule assemblies (XForms, XForms.UWP) in the XForms (UWP) project is sufficient and its files (properties, themes, etc.) needs to be maintained in the UWP assembly folder to render the control.
+For compiling the UWP project in Xamarin.Forms, referring the Schedule assemblies (XForms, XForms.UWP) in the XForms (UWP) project is sufficient and its files (properties, themes, etc.) needs to be maintained in the UWP assembly folder to render the control.

 ### NuGet Configuration